Yoshinobu Satake

 • Opening hours: 9:00-16:30 (until 19:00 on summer holidays for municipal elementary and junior high schools)

-• Admission fee: 100 yen (free for high school students and under)
+• Admission fee: 100 yen (free for high school students and younger)

 • Closed: December 1st to March 31st of the following year

-The front gate of Kubota Castle, restored based on illustrations etc.
+The main gate of Kubota Castle was restored based on drawings and other sources

-The front gate of Kubota Castle, restored based on illustrations etc.
+The main gate of Kubota Castle was restored based on drawings and other sources

-Kubota Castle Front Gate is a reconstruction of the main gate of Kubota Castle's main enclosure.
-The two-story gate was rebuilt with a tiled roof based on historical materials and drawings.
+The Kubota Castle Front Gate is a reconstruction of the main gate of the castle's inner citadel.
+The two-story gate with a tiled roof was reconstructed based on historical documents and drawings.

 • Location: Inside Chiaki Park